byromxyz/tube-status-map/README.md

 - Integrate statuses between stations, instead of applying them to the whole line.
 - Test.
 The logic is pretty straightforward - any tests would just duplicate the code logic.
 - Poll the API.
+- Reconsider how conditional styles should be applied.
+Using `createGlobalStyles` feels a bit off.

 ## Installation
 - Clone the repo